psehmbi/Testing.Challenge/readme.md

 * The dummy decision endpoint intentionally has no authentication
 * Invalid requests to the dummy decision endpoint should return 400
   * A declined decision is currently returned.
 The tests can easily be changed to reflect this if it is the intended behaviour
+* The dummy decision API will accept any date that can be parsed

 # Issues: